dot-1q/advent_of_code_golang/README.md

 # Notable Challenges
 [Day 22 of 2015](2015/day22/twenty-two.go) Implemented Dijkstra's algorithm with a Priority Queue with respect to each game state and its mana spent.
+[Day 10 of 2016](2016/day10/ten.go) I'm always happy to make recursion work lol.
+Plus, browsed reddit and it also wasn't the default solution implemented by the other people.